Our Daily Life

 6:20 AM - An hour of Mental Prayer

-7:20 AM - Terce is recited in the Choir
+7:25 AM - The hour of Terce is recited in the Choir

-7:40 AM - The Extraordinary Form of the Holy Sacrifice of the Mass is offered, followed by a thanksgiving
+7:40 AM - The Holy Sacrifice of the Mass is offered, followed by a time of thanksgiving

 9:00 AM - Manual labor; the Sisters work in solitude in the cells, garden, or offices of the Monastery

-11:30 AM - Sext, followed by the Litany of the Blessed Virgin Mary and a five-minute particular examination of conscience
+11:25 AM - The hours of Sext and None are prayed in the Choir, followed by the Litany of the Blessed Virgin Mary and a five-minute particular examination of conscience

 1:30 PM - Free time

-6:15 PM - Supper is served in the Refectory (During the Fast of the Order, from September 14 to Easter, Supper is replaced by a light Collation, except on Sundays and Major Feasts)
+6:00 PM - Supper (During the Fast of the Order, from September 14 until Easter, Supper is replaced by a light Collation, except on Sundays and major feasts.)

 8:15 PM - The hour of Compline, followed by Matins, is recited in Choir.